-11.2.3.7 Force Update
+11.2.3.7 Force Update (available only on Flash devices)

-In order not to wait for the counter_x overflow to load the value into active DCRx registers, a programmable counter_x overflow is provided.
-For both counters, a separate bit is provided which when set, make the counters start with the overflow value, i.e. FFFh.
-After overflow, the counters start counting from their respective auto reload register values.
+In order not to wait for the counter ${\rm x}$ overflow to load the value into active DCRx registers, a programmable counter ${\rm x}$ overflow is provided.
+For both counters, a separate bit is provided which when set, starts the counters with the overflow value, that is FFFh.
+After overflow, the counters start counting from their respective autoreload register values.

 These bits are FORCE1 and FORCE2 in the ATCSR2 register.
-FORCE1 is used to force an overflow on Counter 1 and, FORCE2 is used for Counter 2.
+FORCE1 is used to force an overflow on Counter 1 and FORCE2 is used for Counter 2.
 These bits are set by software and reset by hardware after the respective counter overflow event has occurred.